csci596team/parallel-sudoku/README.md

 ### What is Sudoku
+Sudoku is a logic-based number puzzle featuring a 9x9 board divided into rows, columns, and 3x3 square blocks.
+The goal of the game is to fill each row, column, and block with unique numbers in the range 1 through 9.
+Variations of sudoku have used larger boards, such as hexadoku: sudoku with a 16x16 board.

 ![standard-sudoku-example-from-wiki](pic/sudoku-example.png)

 #### Rules (for standard Sudoku)

 1. A standard Sudoku contains 81 cells in a 9 by 9 grid.